-- 1) the proposed new house/s meet/s the requirements for the design of new small scale housing (Policy 9 and Appendix 3); and - 2) no new building is proposed in front of the principal elevation of the existing house; and - 3) both the curtilage of the existing house and the proposed house maintain the prevailing density of the surrounding area; and

-- 4) that the useable private garden ground of the existing house is maintained to a level in keeping with the scale of the house and that of similar houses in the surrounding area; and - 5) that sufficient off street car parking is maintained/provided with the existing house in accordance with its size; and - 6) the development will not have a detrimental effect on the neighbouring properties in terms of physical impact, overshadowing or overlooking; and - 7) the development is consistent with all other policies of the Plan.
+- 1) the new house/s meets the requirements for the design of new small scale housing (Policy 9 and Appendix 3); and - 2) no new building is proposed in front of the principal elevation of the existing house; and - 3) both the curtilage of the existing house and the proposed house maintain the prevailing density of the surrounding area; and - 4) that the useable private garden ground of the existing house is maintained to a level in keeping with the scale of the house and that of similar houses in the surrounding area; and - 5) that sufficient off street car parking is maintained with the existing house in accordance with its size.

-Non-Mainstream Residential Uses
+Non- Mainstream Residential Uses

 - 7.15 Non-mainstream residential uses are important in providing the full range of living choices in the City and are critical in meeting the housing needs of particular groups in society.
 Such uses include sheltered housing, residential and nursing homes, housing for people with special needs, purpose built student accommodation and houses in multiple occupation. - 7.16 Non-mainstream housing can have specific requirements and the need for proximity to a range of services and facilities.
 Such developments may require housing of a specific design and form.
 Because of these particular requirements, it is recognised that it is often neither practical nor appropriate for non-mainstream housing developments to satisfy the standard housing design requirements.
-Notwithstanding this, it is important that appropriate amenities such as parking and open space are provided. - 7.17 With an ageing population, demand for particular types of non-mainstream housing in the City will increase in the future.
+Notwithstanding this, it is important that appropriate amenities such as parking and open space are provided.

+- 7.17 With an ageing population demand for particular types of non-mainstream housing in the City will increase in the future.
 Care in the community may also necessitate other types of special needs housing.
 With a large student population there is a steady demand for houses in multiple occupation.
 Over the past years there has been a significant programme of new and replacement purpose built student accommodation developed.
 It is considered unlikely that there will be the need over the short to medium term for any significant additions to the supply of purpose built accommodation for students.
 To ensure that there is not an over supply of this type of accommodation future proposals will need to demonstrate that there is a need in the areas for the accommodation proposed. - 7.18 In order to maintain a balance in any community it is considered that there should not be an excessive concentration of non-mainstream housing in a particular area.
 It will also be necessary to ensure that non-mainstream housing is retained for the purposes for which it was approved and may not be permitted to be occupied for mainstream housing in the future if it cannot meet the relevant design standards.